 - Have questions about Yale’s policies and procedures.

-Coordinators can also facilitate a formal or informal complaint through the University-wide Committee on Sexual Misconduct (UWC) or a police report with the YPD.
+Coordinators can also provide guidance on filing a formal complaint through the University-Wide Committee on Sexual Misconduct (UWC) or a police report with the Yale Police Department.

-Conversations with coordinators are kept as confidential as possible, but information about incidents of sexual misconduct must be shared with relevant administrators if the University needs to take action for reasons of community safety.
+Conversations with coordinators are kept confidential, but information about incidents of sexual misconduct must be shared with relevant administrators if the University needs to take action for reasons of community safety.
 In all cases, the wishes of the person initiating the conversation are given full consideration.